-13 rodeos - maximum of 130 points earned - 140 points for State/ Province Finals
+$13\,\mathrm{rodeos}$ - maximum of $130\,\mathrm{points}$ earned - $140\,\mathrm{points}$ for State/ Province Finals

-15 rodeos - maximum of 150 points earned - 160 points for State/ Province Finals
+15 rodeos - maximum of 150 points earned - 160 points for State/

-- b.
-Each contestant points will be totaled from the maximum number of rodeos allowed in each event.
+- Each contestant points will be totaled from the maximum number of rodeos allowed in each event.
 The total points from these maximum rodeos will be carried to State/Province Finals. - c.
 State/province associations are allowed to select the number of rodeos a contestant may carry points from to their state/province finals rodeo.
 A contestant can use different rodeos for each event to get maximum rodeos with highest points.
-If you drop a rodeo or event from a rodeo, you drop all-around points, as well as event points. - 11.
-In options I and II, all points earned at State/Province Finals, together with points carried in will determine National Qualifiers.

-- 12. The accumulative point system can be used by States/Provinces as an eliminating point system through the Go-Rounds at District/ State/Province Finals to determine top position to compete in final go-round. - 13.
+If you drop a rodeo or event from a rodeo, you drop all-around points, as well as event points. - In options I and II, all points earned at State/Province Finals, together with points carried in will determine National Qualifiers. - The accumulative point system can be used by States/Provinces as an eliminating point system through the Go-Rounds at District/ State/Province Finals to determine top position to compete in final go-round. - 13.
 Contestant must enter their event at the state/province finals.
-A contestant with enough points or scores, using the accumulative point system, but because of injury cannot compete in the state/ province finals, will maintain his/her position through the average and will receive points and awards for their final placing in the event.
-Contestant MUST have medical documentation and must be prohibits. - a.
-A contestant must compete in every go-round to qualify for the average. - 14.
-For States/Provinces using the National qualifying accumulative point system for qualification to Nationals: Each State/Province Finals may have the option of working from the last qualifying position down to the first qualifying position in all go-rounds. - 15.
-National Qualifiers The following Point System formulas must be used by all states/provinces.
+A contestant with enough points or scores, using the accumulative point system, but because of injury cannot compete in the state/province finals, will maintain his/her position through the average and will receive points and awards for their final placing in the event.
+Contestant MUST have medical documentation and must be present for the entirety of the finals unless the medical condition so prohibits. - A contestant must compete in every go-round to qualify for the average. - 14.
+For States/Provinces using the National qualifying accumulative point system for qualification to Nationals: Each State/Province Finals may have the option of working from the last qualifying position down to the first qualifying position in all go-rounds. - National Qualifiers The following Point System formulas must be used by all states/provinces.
 State/Province must choose which option prior to the start of the qualifying rodeo season.